rozzilla/mws-restaurant-stage-2/README.md

 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [Waffle Dashboard](https://waffle.io/udacity/mwnd-issues).
 Even better you can submit a Pull Request with a fix :)

+## Licence

+Each file included in this repository is licenced under the Apache License 2.0.

+[Visit the official website of the licence](http://www.apache.org/licenses/) to know more about it.